michaeldyrynda/laravel-efficient-uuid/README.md

 ],
 ```

 There is nothing special needed for this to function, simply declare a `uuid` column type in your migration files.
+I indexing the UUID column if you plan on querying against it, but would avoid making it the primary key.

 ```php
 Schema::create('posts', function (Blueprint $table) {